‘This Is Us’ Star Chrissy Metz Dares To Bare In Swimsuit Photo Shoot

 Fans of Chrissy Metz who know the stunner from her role as Kate may be shocked that she’d dare to bare enough skin to don a swimsuit on the cover of a fashion magazine.
 After all, in the breakout hit TV series, Kate seriously struggles to come to terms with her weight.
 From “fat camp” and support groups to contemplating weight loss surgery, much of the show focuses on Chrissy Metz and her struggle with being obese.
 One of the show’s opening scenes depicts Chrissy suffering from serious self-loathing; it’s hard to believe the same woman just graced Harper’s in nothing more than an itty bitty corset and swimsuit.

 In her Harper’s Bazaar photo spread, Chrissy Metz rocks a curve-hugging, cleavage-baring ruby red one-piece swimsuit by Pinup Girl Clothing.
-Her other outfits included a sapphire corset provided by Trashy Lingerie and a pinup-esque dress, complete with polka dots, by Unique Vintage.
+Her other outfits included a sapphire corset provided by Trashy Lingerie and a pinup-eque dress, complete with polka dots, by Unique Vintage.

 Chrissy Metz is a native of Florida, and in her first major TV role, she played a character whose physique forced her to become the “fat lady” of a Jupiter, Florida “Freakshow.”
 Yep, many don’t realize it, but before breaking out on This Is Us and well before sporting a sexy swimsuit for Harper’s, Chrissy Metz had a role on American Horror Story: Freakshow.
 The body-confident Metz played the much-maligned fat lady alongside the incomparable Jessica Lange.